Brain Tumors in Dogs and Cats

-If you either suspect your dog has a brain tumor, or it has already been diagnosed with a brain tumor and you would like to come to the NC State University Veterinary Health Complex for further evaluation or treatment by the neurology service, please ask your veterinarian to contact the neurology service at 919.513.6692 to make a referral.
+If you either suspect your dog has a brain tumor, or it has already been diagnosed with a brain tumor and you would like to come to the NC State University Veterinary Hospital for further evaluation or treatment by the neurology service, please ask your veterinarian to contact the neurology service at 919.513.6692 to make a referral.
 Click here for

 If you would like further information on either of these studies, please contact:

 If you are interested in making a donation towards this research, please contact the North Carolina Veterinary Medical Foundation.